Bag132/Launchpad-Network-Tables/README.md

 # Launchpad-mini-Network-Tables
-Puts input from a launchpad mini onto NetworkTables
+Puts input from a launchpad onto NetworkTables
 # Needs pygame and pynetworktables and launchpad_py
+$Not done yet$